 When a spouse feels burned, and there’s a child in the middle of it all, the spurned custodial parent will likely practice “restrictive” gatekeeping to limit the non-custodial parent’s access.
 Rarely does this kind of parental gatekeeping come from any genuine concern for the child, but rather from anger, resentment, and hostility held toward the other parent.
 And more often than not, manufactured harm will take the form of false allegations, both malicious and reckless.
 Allegations of abuse, neglect, abduction—all false—will be the excuses given for these nasty parental gatekeeping tactics.
 Misguided at best, and cruel at its worst, this kind of parental gatekeeping will confuse the child.
 Ultimately, the child will suffer most, susceptible to influence and parental alienation.

-Let Us Champion the Well-Being and Safety of Your Children
+Let Our Marin Co.
+Family Lawyers Champion the Well-Being and Safety of Your Children

 In a divorce, when there’s argument over the terms of child custody, addressing parental gatekeeping must be direct and exhaustive.
 Some may say that any question of child custody is a parental gatekeeping dispute.
 Determining what kind of parental gatekeeping is at hand in your situation will be one of the first steps in building your child custody case.

 When the health and safety of your children may be at stake in an ugly divorce, you need a thorough and experienced ally to protect you, your interests, and your children.
-Contact the Law Offices of Paul H. Nathan today for a free consultation.
+Contact the Marin County Family Law Office of Paul H. Nathan today for a free consultation.